Keytar: Overview

 Keytars allow players a greater range of movement onstage, compared to conventional keyboards, which are placed on stationary stands or which are part of heavy, floor-mounted structures.
 The instrument has a musical keyboard for triggering musical notes and sounds.
 Various controls are placed on the instrument's "neck", including those for pitch bends, vibrato, portamento, and sustain.

-Keytars may either contain their own synthesizer engines, or be MIDI controllers.
+Keytars may either contain their own synthesizer engines, or function as MIDI controllers.
 In either case, a keytar needs to be connected to a keyboard amplifier or PA system to produce a sound that the performer and audience can hear.
 MIDI controller keytars trigger notes and other MIDI data on an external MIDI-capable synthesizer, sound module or computer with synthesizer software.
-While keytars are usually used to create musical sounds, like any other MIDI controller, it could also be used to trigger such as MIDI-enabled lighting controllers, effects devices and audio consoles.
+While a keytar is usually used to create musical sounds, like any other MIDI controller it could also be used to trigger such devices as MIDI-enabled lighting controllers, effects devices and audio consoles.

 History

-(18th century–1970s)
+Early history (18th century–1970s)

-The oldest forerunner of the keytar probably is the orphica, a small portable piano invented in Vienna in 1795, which was played in a similar position as the modern keytar.
-The piano accordion first appeared in 1852.
+The oldest forerunner of the keytar is likely the orphica, a small portable piano invented in Vienna in 1795, which was played in a similar position as the modern keytar.
+The piano accordion first appeared in 1852, it was essentially a Miniature version of the Reed Organ that's worn on straps and is pumped with the player's left hand.
 In 1963, the East German manufacturer Weltmeister introduced the Basset, as a Keytar shaped Electric Bass Piano.

 In 1966, Swedish organ manufacturer Joh Mustad AB introduced the Tubon, a tubular electric organ.
 This instrument was worn with a strap around the shoulder and could be played standing or sitting.
 The Tubon had a half-keyboard on one end accessible to the right hand, controls to be used at the "neck" on the opposite end for the left hand, and a speaker at the end of the tube.
 It was sold in the UK as the Livingstone.
 It saw use by Kraftwerk and Paul McCartney in the 1960s and early 1970s.

 In the early 1970s, Edgar Winter often performed with keyboards slung around his neck, but they were not technically keytars because they had no "neck"; he actually used an ARP 2600 keyboard and a lightweight Univox electronic piano with shoulder straps added.

-(1970s–)
+Keytar as synthesizer/controller (1970s–)

 The earlier keytars commercially released in late 1970s–early 1980s includes: